Skip to main content

 Biography

-Dr Ned Barker is a Lecturer in Digital Culture and Technology in the Department of Digital Humanities, King’s College London.
-With an undergraduate in Sports Coaching Science, MRes in Social Science Research Methods and a PhD in Sociology of Education, his research explores the complex and changing relations between Technology, the Body, and Society.
+Dr Ned Barker is Lecturer in Digital Culture and Technology in the Department of Digital Humanities at King’s College London.
+His research examines the evolving relations between technology, the body, and society, drawing on his background in Sports Coaching Science (BSc), Social Science Research Methods (MRes), and Sociology of Education (PhD).

-Prior to joining King's, Ned was a Senior Research Fellow at UCL.
-Working on the InTouch project (ERC grant), he contributed to research on the social character, sensory textures, and societal impact of touch as it is digitally mediated.
-Here he led research on robotic touch and interactive skin.
-He also co-chaired UCL’s Collaborative Social Science Research Domain.
+Before joining King’s, Ned was Senior Research Fellow at UCL, where he worked on the ERC-funded InTouch project.
+His research there focused on the social character, sensory textures, and societal implications of digitally mediated touch.
+He led studies on robotic touch and interactive skin and also chaired UCL’s Collaborative Social Science Research Domain.

 Research interests and PhD supervision